grpc/proposal/A30-xds-v3.md

 ----
 * Author(s): Mark D. Roth (markdroth)
 * Approver: ejona86, dfawley
-* Status: In Review
+* Status: Final
-* Implemented in:
+* Implemented in: C-core, Java, Go, Node
-* Last updated: 2020-06-25
+* Last updated: 2022-10-11
 * Discussion at: https://groups.google.com/g/grpc-io/c/YRVqRMUQwhM

 ## Abstract

-The purpose of this proposal is to describe how gRPC will handle the transition from v2 to v3 of the xDS API and to document how gRPC will handle xDS versioning on an ongoing basis.
+The purpose of this proposal is to describe how gRPC will handle the transition from v2 to v3 of the xDS API.

 ## Background